 Once you do this you start adding your pears.
 I like to add them at different angles and some upside down and some right side up.

-If you would like more Fall baking recipes you might like:
+If you would like easy dessert recipes you might like:

 - food processor

 - 1 package of puff pastry thawed in the refrigerator

 Nut Free Frangipane

 - 1 large egg

 - ¼ cup honey